Zoya-Anwar/PythonSmellClassifiers-Mark/README.md

 ## Viewing the Jupyter notebook

-If you would like to view the Jupyter Notebook, the easiest way is to navigate to the smell-classifier.ipybn file in the root directory of this repository.
+If you would like to view the Jupyter Notebook, the easiest way is to navigate to the smell-classifier.ipynb using GitHub
 ## Running the Jupyter Notebook

 ### JupyterLab